What is cystic acne?

 Isotretinoin, commonly known as the brand name Accutane, is a well-known treatment for severe acne and is a Vitamin A derivative.
 However, this medication is not well tolerated by everyone.
 Vitamin A supplements are a good natural alternative in the treatment of cystic acne.
 However, it's still important to be careful of the dosage, as too much Vitamin A can be toxic.

 Zinc is beneficial in the treatment of acne because it helps control excess sebum production.
 Reducing the production of oil reduces the chance of pores clogging up and creating blemishes.
-Zinc reduces acne-causing bacteria and reduces inflammation in the follicles, supported by a 2013 review.
+In addition, zinc reduces acne-causing bacteria and reduces inflammation in the follicles, supported by a 2013 review.
 Another study found that zinc may reduce cysts and is a promising alternative to other acne treatments due to its low cost, effectiveness, and lack of adverse side effects.
 Additionally, the absence of zinc itself may cause acne.
 Zinc is needed for collagen synthesis, and without it, the skin can be more prone to clogged pores.
 Zinc also has antioxidant properties and can reduce the skin's inflammatory response to excess cells and bacteria clog pores.

 Best Vitamin Supplements for Cystic Acne in teens and adult men